thequickfixer/linux-super/README.md

 # Welcome to linux-super

-Linux-super is a kernel patched for speed.
+Linux-super is a modified ```5.14.xx``` kernel patched for speed.
 This kernel isn't expected to be super secure, but secure to some degree.
 Expect missing things and bugs, if there is report them and or push a commit.

 # Known-issues